Pilots' union, UPS barred from probe of 2013 U.S. crash

-WASHINGTON (Reuters) - The U.S. National Transportation Safety Board told United Parcel Service Inc and its pilots union on Monday that they can no longer take part in the investigation of a 2013 crash that killed two UPS pilots.
+WASHINGTON, Aug 25 (Reuters) - The U.S. National Transportation Safety Board told United Parcel Service Inc and its pilots union on Monday they can no longer take part in the investigation of a 2013 crash that killed two UPS pilots.

 The decision bars UPS and the union from the investigation into the crash of an A300-600 cargo plane as it tried to land in August 2013.
 Pilot Cerea Beal Jr. and first officer Shanda Fanning were killed.